2013 Chardonnay Hanzell Sonoma Valley California White

 Industrialist James D. Zellerbach acquired the 200-acre Hanzell estate on the Mayacamas slopes above the town of Sonoma in 1948, and in 1952 he planted 2 acres of Pinot Noir and 4 acres of Chardonnay on the site.
 The Ambassador's ambition was to create a small vineyard and winery dedicated to Pinot Noir and Chardonnay.
 The Zellerbachs created the first vintage in 1957 and named their winery Hanzell, a contraction of Mrs. Hana Zellerbach's name.

-Exquisite aromas of Bosc pear, green mango, lemon zest and jasmine mingle with scents reminiscent of brioche, anise and dusty slate.
+Aromas of Exquisite Beurré Bosc Pear, green mango, lemon zest and jasmine mingle with scents reminiscent of brioche, anise and dusty slate.
 While the expansive flavors echo the aromas, there is a saline quality that gives a savory tone to the overall impression.
 The taught structure gives the sense of a lighter weight.